Yadnesh-Ranshevare/python_notes/Statistics/Readme.md

 - 5.25 is the index of value in our dataset
 - there is no any index 5.25 in our dataset
-- in our dataset we have nearest index as(5.25 will lie in between 5 & 6):\
+- in our dataset we have nearest (5.25 will lie in between 5 & 6) index as:\
  index 5 = 5\
  index 6 = 5
 - to find the value present at index 5.25 we take the mean of this two values